 If you are in your office, classroom or conference room, “Drop, Cover and Hold On” under any available large object that will protect you from falling debris.
 This is also a perfect time to look around your work space, classrooms and homes to identify any potential hazards if this were an actual earthquake.

-We are asking that Faculty, Managers and Supervisors take a few minutes after the drill to discuss what you would do if this were an actual earthquake.
+Faculty, Managers and Supervisors take a few minutes after the drill to discuss what you would do if this were an actual earthquake.

 "Drop, Cover, and Hold On" - Please help keep phone lines accessible for emergency use, send quick text to family letting them know you are ok.
 Only call if there is an emergency situation.